kevoree-modeling/tutorial/step0_helloworld/README.md

     public void on(KObject[] kObjects) {
 ```

-As results here all sensors reachable from all district them self reachable from the city will be given as result.
+In this example, all sensors which are reachable from the districts which themselves are reachable from the city, will be yielded as result.